 The Board of the BCRA has created the Monetary Policy Council (COPOM), which is composed of the Governor, the Deputy Governor, the Alternate Deputy Governor, a board member appointed by the Board and the Economic Research Deputy General Manager.
 The Council is entrusted with powers to adopt resolutions.

 The main duty of the COPOM is to determine: the number and maximum amount of monetary aggregates on which the BCRA may draw to regulate the amount of money in the economy; the number and amount of liquidity absorption instruments; the rates on repo transactions and their maturities; the other variables to be considered for implementing the monetary policy; and the rules for foreign exchange intervention.

-The COPOM is composed of Guido Sandleris, Governor; Gustavo Cañonero, Deputy Governor; Verónica Rappoport, Alternate Deputy Governor; Enrique Szewach, member of the Board; and Mauro Alessandro, the Economic Research Deputy General Manager.
+The COPOM is composed of Guido Sandleris, Governor; Gustavo Cañonero, Deputy Governor; Verónica Rappoport, Alternate Deputy Governor; Enrique Szewach, member of the Board appointed by the Board of this Central Bank; and Mauro Alessandro, Economic Research Deputy General Manager.

 Back to top

 Guido Sandleris presented on October 15th the IPOM for October 2019.